Travel guide

 What if my Android menu doesn't match the guide?

-Search in Settings for "SIM," "eSIM," or "mobile networks" depending on your brand, as each manufacturer organizes it differently.
-If you can't find it, use the settings search bar and type "eSIM."
-Also, check that your model is compatible before attempting installation.
+Search in Settings for "SIM," "eSIM," or "mobile networks," as each manufacturer organizes it differently.
+If you can't find it, use the search function within the settings by typing "eSIM."
+Also, check that your specific model is compatible before attempting installation, as not all versions of the same model have eSIM.

 Conclusion

-Installing an eSIM on Android or iPhone takes the same amount of time: scanning a QR code with Wi-Fi and choosing the eSIM for data.
-The only difference is the name of the menus, which are more uniform on Apple and variable among Android brands.
-If you switch systems, reinstall with a new QR code before deleting anything.
-Choose your destination and activate PuraSim's eSIM in a minute, regardless of your phone's operating system.
+Installing an eSIM on Android or iPhone takes the same amount of time: scan a QR with Wi-Fi and select the eSIM as the data line.
+The only real difference is the name of the menus, which is much more uniform on Apple and varies among Android brands.
+If you switch systems, reinstall with a new QR before deleting anything from the old phone, and if you still have a plan, ask support for help before losing connection mid-trip.

 Marc González Sáez